var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-45824147-1']); _gaq.push(['_setDomainName', 'davedominique.com']); _gaq.push(['_trackPageview']);

 David has also recently written pieces for soprano Tony Arnold, Talea Ensemble, ECCE, Ensemble L’Arsenale, the Genkin Philharmonic, the Lydian String Quartet, the Radnofsky Saxophone Quartet, the Formalist String Quartet, Nimbus Ensemble and Killsonic, a mobile band of horns, drums and accordions with whom he regularly played trombone between 2007-2010 while living in LA.
 His music has been performed and presented in New York, LA, San Francisco, Boston, Buffalo, Berlin, and Auvillar, France, among others.
 As a trombonist he has performed at such festivals as Coachella, Bumbershoot, San Diego Street Scene, and San Francisco Outside Lands.
 Planned projects for the Spring and Summer of 2016 include a new album for his Los Angeles-based jazz octet and a new evening-length theater work called Broken Record, in collaboration with Joseph Tepperman.
 Broken Record — for which David will serve is composer, conductor and co-producer — will receive 12 LA performances over four weeks in June and July.

 David holds a bachelor’s degree from New York University, and graduate degrees from California State University, Northridge and Brandeis University, where he studied Music Composition and Theory with David Rakowski, Eric Chasalow and Yu-Hui Chang.
-In August of 2016 he begins an appointment as Assistant Professor of Music Theory and Composition at the College of William and Mary in Virginia.
+In August of 2016 he began as Assistant Professor of Music Theory and Composition at the College of William and Mary in Virginia.